 Please note that our clinic is not open on public holidays.
 We have limited pre-booked appointments available for Mondays only.

+See our 2020 Immunisation Calendar for a full list of Immunisation Clinic days and times.
 Please note, our immunisation service is unable to provide the following services:

 - travel vaccines

 If you need the above vaccine services please contact your doctor.

 Child and adolescent scheduled vaccines are available free through all Council clinics.
 Other vaccines are available to the public at a cost.